J6 Timeline

 Ashli Babbitt Shot and Killed by USCP

-USCP Officer Michael Byrd shoots Ashli Babbitt as she attempts to climb through the smashed out window of a defensive barricade at the doors to the Speakers Lobby.
+While attempting to climb through the smashed out window of a defensive barricade at the doors to the Speakers Lobby, Ashli Babbitt is shot and killed by USCP Officer Michael Byrd.

 The lobby sits only feet from the entrance to the House chamber, making it a critical choke point shielding both the occupied chamber and an active evacuation route.